Cost to Build a Pond

 When having a garden pond installed, you may consider it a good time to have your garden cleaned and remove waste.
 This can give your garden a new lease of life, a fitting refurbishment to go with your new garden pond.

 The price of garden waste removal would largely depend on the scale of the removal.
-We measure these in terms of the approximate number of bin bags and the size of the skip.
+These are measured in terms of the approximate number of bin bags and the size of the skip.

 - 2-yard skip (20 bin bags) - £70 to £100